-Every simulated ballot or simulated sample ballot shall bear on each surface or page thereof, in type or lettering at least half as large as the type of lettering of the statement or words or in 10-point roman type, whichever is larger, in a printed or drawn box and set apart from any other printed matter, the following statement:
+Every simulated ballot or simulated voter information guide shall bear on each surface or page thereof, in type or lettering at least half as large as the type of lettering of the statement or words or in 10-point roman type, whichever is larger, in a printed or drawn box and set apart from any other printed matter, the following statement:

-NOTICE TO VOTERS (Required by law)

-This is not an official ballot or an official sample ballot prepared by the county elections official or the Secretary of State.
+NOTICE TO VOTERS (Required by law) This is not an official ballot or an official voter information guide prepared by the county elections official or the Secretary of State.
 This is an unofficial, marked ballot prepared by (insert name and address of the person or organization responsible for preparation thereof).